From the Field

 Why is child marriage harmful?

-Child marriage has far-reaching effects on girls’ physical and mental health and lifelong opportunities.
-Girls who marry as children are less likely to reach their full potential.
-They face separation from family and friends during a critical stage of their lives.
-They’re expected to take on the role of a grown woman — running a household and raising a family — rather than going to school and participating in healthy social activities and age-appropriate play.
-A child bride usually doesn’t get to choose her own future.
+Child marriage has far-reaching effects on girls’ physical and mental health, as well as their lifelong opportunities.
+When girls marry as children, they are less likely to reach their full potential.
+They often experience separation from family and friends during a critical phase of their development.
+Instead of pursuing education and engaging in healthy social activities and age-appropriate play, they are expected to take on the responsibilities of adulthood — managing a household and raising a family.
+A girl married before 18 usually doesn’t have the opportunity to choose her future.

-• Child marriage significantly impacts a girl’s ability to continue her education.
-Many girls are forced to drop out to focus on domestic responsibilities or to raise children.
-Parents and community leaders may not see the value in continuing to educate a girl, seeing it as unnecessary for her primary roles in life as a wife and mother.
+• Child marriage has a profound impact on a girl’s ability to continue her education.
+Many girls are forced to drop out of school to focus on domestic responsibilities or to care for children.
+Parents and community leaders might not recognize the importance of education, viewing it as unnecessary for her main roles in life as a wife and mother.

 • Child marriages have devastating consequences on girls’ health and development.
-As children themselves, they aren’t physically and emotionally prepared to become mothers.
+At such a young age, they are not physically and emotionally prepared for motherhood.
 Teen moms and their babies are both at a higher risk of dying in childbirth than women who have children later.
-In fact, complications in pregnancy and childbirth are among the leading causes of death globally among adolescent girls ages 15 to 19.
+Complications in pregnancy and childbirth are among the leading causes of death globally among adolescent girls ages 15 to 19.

 • Young girls also may not fully grasp their sexual and reproductive health and may have difficulty accessing contraception and family planning information.
 They’re also more likely to experience domestic violence or exploitation, even within marriage.

-• Girls in an informal union rather than a recognized marriage face an even greater risk of economic exploitation and abuse since they lack the full advantages of social recognition, citizenship, and inheritance.
+• Girls in informal unions, rather than legally recognized marriages, face an even greater risk of economic exploitation and abuse since they lack the full advantages of social recognition, citizenship, and inheritance.

 BACK TO QUESTIONS